- Best Practices for Brewery Websites

 As soon as you get to the company’s website, you will immediately be drawn in by the one-of-a-kind header video.
 Of course, it doesn’t say much about the brand’s history or products, but it effectively catches one’s attention.

-When you scroll down, you will see a line-up of the brewery’s beers.
-Unlike in the other websites where the cans or bottles are placed on a white background, this website uses maroon.
+Scrolling down, you will see a line-up of the brewery’s beers.
+Unlike the other websites where the cans or bottles are placed on a white background, this website uses maroon.
 To help direct your eyes to the product you are mousing over, all the other cans fade into black, and the product appears as if it is under a spotlight.

-For example, if you click on “Get Some,” it will lead you to a page that contains four search options.
+For example, clicking on “Get Some” will lead you to a page with four search options.
 You can search via the product name or type, business type, distance you are willing to travel, or the zip code of your location.
 Once you’ve entered the search coordinates, it presents a map with pins on locations where you buy the selected beer.
-This is an excellent feature, especially for people who are interested in trying out new places.
+This is an excellent feature, especially for people interested in trying new places.

 4. Fate Brewing